-By Kate Douglas, 2nd year medical student, Washington University School of Medicine and President, Forum for International Health and Tropical Medicine
+Written by Kate Douglas, second year medical student at the School of Medicine and president of the Forum for International Health and Tropical Medicine

 Global health: it’s a popular buzzword these days.
 There’s something that feels so fulfilling about focusing on one of the United Nations’ core human rights – health – in a way that transcends political and geographic borders.

 As our world becomes increasingly more interconnected, we cannot avoid seeing the horrors our fellow human beings live through: the refugee crisis in Rohingya, epidemics like Ebola, malnutrition killing children throughout the world.
 With graphic visuals on social media, we empathize and feel the need to be involved.